Yanli-susan/yanli-susan.github.io/index.md

 ## About Me

-- Hi, I am a M.Sc & Ph.D. candidate in Management Science and Engineering at University of Science and Technology of China since 2019, supervised by Prof. Jiuchang Wei.
+- Hi, I am a Ph.D. candidate at University of Science and Technology of China since 2019, supervised by Prof. Jiuchang Wei.
-- As part of the NUS-USTC Doctoral Visting Program in Economics, I was supervised by Prof. Songfa Zhong in the academic year 2021~2022.
+- As part of the NUS-USTC Visting Program, I was supervised by Prof. Songfa Zhong in the academic year 2021~2022.
 - I am currently working as a RA under Prof. Elaine Chan, Elison Lim, Sharon Ng, and Soo Kim at Nanyang Business School since May 2023.

 ## Research Interests

-- **Primary:** Risk and Crisis comunication, Cognitive and Behavioral Responses
+- **Primary:** Risk Communication, Social Media Behavior
-- **Secondary:** Social media behavior
+- **Secondary:** Health Behavior

 <font color=red> I am looking for a postdoc or research fellow position.
 I would appreciate a ping if you see a job I might fit. </font>
 <br/>